UPSC IAS Exam Pattern 2020 (Prelims & Mains) - Subject Wise Civil Service Paper Pattern

 - Both papers will have multiple-choice questions.

-- Each question will carry two marks in prelims exam while each question in paper 2 will carry 2.5 marks.
+- Each question will carry two marks in the prelims exam while each question in paper 2 will carry 2.5 marks.

 - The prelims stage is qualifying in nature.